elevationai/cuss2.ts/README.md

 ## State Transitions

-One of the most important aspect in a CUSS platform, is the ability to transition between application states correctly, that is why we tried to simplify all different aspect of the transitions through a simple rxjs subscription.
+One of the most important aspects in a CUSS platform is the ability to transition between application states correctly.
+The library provides simple event-based mechanisms to handle these transitions.

 ```mermaid
 sequenceDiagram